COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---

 ## 🚀 Features Worked On
-- Worked on the actuall  implemation of storing the user configuration
+- Worked on the actual implemation of storing and refienment of user configuration
 - Created an interactive CLI for modifying users configuration

 ---